Scalawag: Mississippi

 Alcorn led a furious political battle with Senator Adelbert Ames, the carpetbagger who led the other faction of the Republican Party in Mississippi.
-The fight ripped apart the party, with most blacks supporting Ames, but many—including Revels, supporting Alcorn.
+The fight ripped apart the party, with most blacks supporting Ames and many—including Revels- supporting Alcorn.
 In 1873, they both sought a decision by running for governor.
-Ames was supported by the Radicals and most African Americans, while Alcorn won the votes of conservative whites and most of the scalawags.
+The Radicals and most African Americans supported Ames, while Alcorn won the votes of conservative whites and most of the scalawags.
 Ames won by a vote of 69,870 to 50,490, and Alcorn retired from state politics.

 Newton Knight has gained increased attention since the 2016 release of the feature film Free State of Jones.

 Mountains

 The mountain districts of Appalachia were often Republican enclaves.
-People there held few slaves, and they had poor transportation, deep poverty, and a standing resentment against the Low Country politicians who dominated the Confederacy and conservative Democrats in Reconstruction and after.
-Their strongholds in West Virginia, eastern Kentucky and Tennessee, western Virginia and North Carolina, and the Ozark region of northern Arkansas, became Republican bastions.
+People there enslaved few people, and they had poor transportation, deep poverty, and a standing resentment against the Low Country politicians who dominated the Confederacy and conservative Democrats in Reconstruction and after.
+Their strongholds in West Virginia, eastern Kentucky and Tennessee, western Virginia, and North Carolina, and the Ozark region of northern Arkansas became Republican bastions.
 These rural folk had a long-standing hostility toward the planter class.
 They harbored pro-Union sentiments during the war.
 Andrew Johnson was their representative leader.
 They welcomed Reconstruction and much of what the Radical Republicans in Congress advocated.

 Outside the US

 The term 'scally' is also used in the United Kingdom to refer to elements of the working class and petty criminality, in a similar vein to the more contemporary chav.

-In Philippines, scalawags were used to denote rogue police or military officers.
+In the Philippines, the term 'scalawag' is used to mean rogue police or military officers.

 Accusations of corruption

 Scalawags were denounced as corrupt by Redeemers.
 The Dunning School of historians sympathized with the claims of the Democrats.
-Agreeing with the Dunning School, Franklin said that the scalawags "must take at least part of the blame" for graft and corruption.
+Agreeing with the Dunning School, historian John Hope Franklin said that the scalawags "must take at least part of the blame" for graft and corruption.

-The Democrats alleged the scalawags to be financially and politically corrupt, and willing to support bad government because they profited personally.
-One Alabama historian claimed: "On economic matters scalawags and Democrats eagerly sought aid for economic development of projects in which they had an economic stake, and they exhibited few scruples in the methods used to push beneficial financial legislation through the Alabama legislature.
+The Democrats alleged the scalawags to be financially and politically corrupt and willing to support bad government because they profited personally.
+Sarah Woolfolk Wiggins, an Alabama historian, claimed: "On economic matters scalawags and Democrats eagerly sought aid for economic development of projects in which they had an economic stake, and they exhibited few scruples in the methods used to push beneficial financial legislation through the Alabama legislature.
 The quality of the book keeping habits of both Republicans and Democrats was equally notorious."
 However, historian Eric Foner argues there is not sufficient evidence that scalawags were any more or less corrupt than politicians of any era, including Redeemers.